What is The Pink Star Walk?

 This year we have staggered the event start times according to the distance you are walking and the location.
 Please take a look in the About section of the website for details of all the event start times (events: Auckland, Christchurch, and Wellington).
 Please aim to arrive on time in order to prepare yourself for the walk and join in on pre-event festivities (it is imperative that you are at the pre-walk safety briefing which will be shortly after the stated event start time).

 Walking times vary greatly so we can’t say what time you will finish walking.
 The entertainment however will finish at roughly 9.30pm.
-We encourage all our walkers to stick around until the end to cheer on those still walking and to enjoy the night’s entertainment and be in to win a spot prize!
+We encourage all our walkers to stick around until the end to cheer on those still walking and to enjoy the night’s entertainment.

 There will be no rush in completing the event - the route will be manned and lit until the last participant has finished.

 How do I enter The Pink Star Walk and how much does it cost?